MPI-SHH-SummerSchool/dlce-material/README.md

-# Material of the classes in the section "Linguistics and Cultural Evolution"
+# Material of the classes in the section "Linguistic and Cultural Evolution"